Andre Ayew strike inspires Swansea City to victory over Norwich City | Goal.com

 Conor Hourihane then doubled the lead in the 48th minute after receiving a sumptuous assist from Jay Fulton.

-The strike proved vital, as it helped Swansea City sealed the victory despite late efforts from Norwich City to try and avoid defeat.
+The strike proved vital, as it helped Swansea City seal the victory despite late efforts from Norwich City to try and avoid defeat.

 The forward has now found the back of the net eight times and provided two assists in 25 league games, amid other dazzling showings.

-The Ghana captain will hope to continue his impressive form in front of goal when Swansea City take on Manchester City in a FA Cup tie on February 10.
+The Ghana captain will hope to continue his impressive form in front of goal when Swansea City take on Manchester City in an FA Cup tie on February 10.

 Ayew teamed up with the Swans in January 2018 from West Ham United for his second spell with the Liberty Stadium outfit.